Innovative Leadership Significantly Impacts Worthington Industries Bottom Line by Facilitating Successful ERP Transition

 “Maureen worked with us from a high level to develop a strategic plan to bring about change.
 The implementation of the Oracle system also required us to review a level of detail such as evaluating positions, defining new roles, and determining what the new organization would look like,” noted Spitzen.

 Metcalf & Associates (now Innovative Leadership Institute) took a holistic view of the challenges and made practical recommendations that could be implemented in a manufacturing environment.
 They quickly delivered tangible value and modified their approach when changes arose.
 Their contribution made a significant impact on our ability to implement successfully.
 Metcalf created much of the foundation material that allowed for successful implementation, including tools such as:

-- An end to end flow chart defining business processes impacted by the system—with color coding indicating the impact of change on people, customers, high-risk areas, and new processes.
+- An end-to-end flow chart defines business processes impacted by the system—with color coding indicating the impact of change on people, customers, high-risk areas, and new processes.

 - An online tool to explain and communicate the changes to the entire organization and each job function.

-- A job re-definement before system launch that helped to minimize the change in high impact positions.
+- A job re-definement before the system launch helped to minimize the change in high-impact positions.

 - Standard operating procedures for processes that would change significantly.

 “Metcalf’s ‘start, stop guide’ was a useful tool for Worthington Industries.
 All the actions and processes the organization needed to stop, continue, and start doing were listed in a formal document that served as a plan for implementing change.
 The key was to communicate the plan thoroughly and repeatedly throughout the organization to everyone involved or affected in any way,” explained Spitzen.

 “Maureen was instrumental in helping to create a communications plan and to build training programs around the changes needed,” said Spitzen.

 “We’re committed to achieving a higher level of customer service with less working capital and inventory,” said Spitzen.